phillord/lein-sync/README.md

-What you really want to do is create a new leiningen project, and add all of the tools and scripts that you use regularly to this. lein-sync is for this purpose; it generates a file `.sync.clj` which when evaled in the REPL will make sync dependencies and classpaths to those of the current project.
+What you really want to do is create a new leiningen project, and add all of the tools and scripts that you use regularly to this. lein-sync is for this purpose; it generates a file `.sync.clj` which when evaled in the REPL will sync dependencies and classpaths to those of the current project.

 ## Motivation